-How an Attorney Can Help With Probate
+How a Wilmington Estate Planning Attorney Can Help With Probate

 Probate is often a complex process that exposes you to potential legal problems if you are acting as executor of the estate.
 The process can become even more complicated in cases of large estates or situations where property is owned in multiple states.

 On the opposite side, in some cases, you may be able to avoid the full probate process.
 If your loved one’s estate is valued under certain monetary thresholds, or if you are the spouse and the sole surviving beneficiary, probate can be avoided in favor of two simpler processes: